reinaldoholtz/async-user-email-microservice-communication-broker/README.md

 # Asynchronous Communication Between Microservices Using RabbitMQ

 ## Project Description
 This project demonstrates the asynchronous communication flow between two microservices using RabbitMQ as a message broker.
-The scenario involves registering a new user and sending a confirmation email:
+The scenario involves registering a new user and sending a confirmation email.

 ## Project Flow
 1. A client sends a POST request to register a new user in the system.